thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 When there is any updates it reloads the nginx configuration file, which holds the forwarding information to services.
 The nginx configuration is stored on the IngressController POD

+There are many other controllers for managing the resources in a cluster, and you can create your own.

 ### MetaData

 All objects have metadata